 The 3-2-1 backup rule specifies that data backup solutions should satisfy each of the following requirements.

-First, following 3-2-1 backup strategy means that you should always have at least three distinct copies of your data.
+First, following the 3-2-1 backup strategy means that you should always have at least three distinct copies of your data.

 One copy is the production data (i.e., the original data that you use for real-world) purposes.
 The other two copies are backups.